How 'superworms' could help solve the trash crisis

 But in order for a solution like this to exit the realm of science-fiction and enter reality, consumers will also need to step up to the plate by spending more on ecologically-friendly products, which would in turn help reduce plastic production.

-At current rates, about 12 billion tons of plastic will end up in landfills and in the environment by the year 2050, according to the Amsterdam-based Plastic Soup Foundation that seeks to reduce plastic pollution.

-"It's a terrifying number," said Rinke, adding that plastic recycling rates are very low — just 12 percent in Australia.
-"I think the long-term vision is we use what nature can offer to help degrade the synthetic polymers we have made of petroleum and then we slowly transition to natural polymers."
+"I think the long-term vision is we use what nature can offer to help degrade the synthetic polymers we have made of petroleum and then we slowly transition to natural polymers," he said.

 For Rinke, it's also a personal journey and commitment that began with a sailing trip he took with his wife across the Pacific Ocean.